data-derp/data-derp.github.io/versioned_docs/version-2.0/data-engineering-the-good-parts/011-demo-vanilla-spark.md

 # Vanilla Spark on your Local Machine (Bonus)

-Goal: what does Spark look like on your local machine?
+Every wonder what Spark looks like when it's run on your local machine?
+Let's join Syed as he walks you through some of the Vanilla Spark basics!
 ## Running Spark locally: Spark Shell & UI

 - Basics of Spark Shell
 - Basics of Spark UI
-    - Can be seen through spark shells
+    - Can be seen through Spark Shells
-    - Also in the Databricks Notebooks ????
+    - Also in the Databricks Notebooks

 <div style={{textAlign: 'center'}}>